AhirtonLopes/timeline/README.md

 <a href="https://nerdzao.netlify.com/day/" target="_blank">Nerdzão Day 2019</a>

-<a href="" target="_blank">photo</a>
+<a href="https://github.com/AhirtonLopes/timeline/tree/master/2019-24-08-Nerdzao_Day_2019" target="_blank">photos</a>

 Abstract:

-> Participated in an Artificial Intelligence panel with Alexandre Nunes and Antonio Neto, discussing job opportunities, projects and the future of AI as well as machine learning technologies.
+> Participated in an Artificial Intelligence panel with <a href="https://www.linkedin.com/in/alexandresnunes/" target="_blank">Alexandre Nunes</a> and <a href="https://www.linkedin.com/in/antonio-dot-net/" target="_blank">Antonio Neto</a>, discussing job opportunities, projects and the future of AI as well as machine learning technologies.
 >
 >